-In honor of Social Work Month, we had a conversation with Petra Melikantova, Case Manager with KIND in Europe, to learn more about the social services aspect of KIND’s work with unaccompanied in Europe.
-Petra is based in Slovakia and her role is to complement our legal services work, attending to the complexity of our clients’ situations and needs with an emphasis on their strengths and resilience.
+In honor of Social Work Month, we had a conversation with Petra Melikantova, Case Manager with KIND in Europe, to learn more about the psychosocial services aspect of KIND’s work with unaccompanied children in Europe.
+Petra is based in Slovakia and her role is to complement our legal services work, supporting a program practice that attends to the complexity of our clients’ situations and needs with an emphasis on their strengths and resilience.

 How do the challenges faced by unaccompanied children in Europe compare to those in the United States, and how does KIND’s approach ensure dignity and self-determination in both regions?